layilin/SP23-33852/_texts/sc-page093.md

 - The mules crook-harnest, and the sturdier crew,

 [^f93n1]: The morning star or the planet Venus when found in the sky before sunrise.

 [^f93n2]: Sugar cane turns yellow when it is ripe.

-[^f93n3]: Sugar-cane buds.
+[^f93n3]: Sugar cane buds.
 To produce new sugar cane, sugar cane stalks with buds on them were planted in the ground.

 [^f93n4]: A gathering of stems or stalks.

 ---